dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 ![alt text](../assets/images/about-my-job/barbed_wire_in.jpg "input with barbed wire")

 If you do have internet, and the search query does make it in, Google will send it to its servers for processing.
 But the server in question might be too busy, overheated, or a rat might have bitten its network cable!
-Beleive it or not, these things happen every day, simply because Google has thousands upon thousands of those servers.
+Beleive it or not, these things happen every day, because Google has thousands upon thousands of those servers.
 Sooner or later, a rat *will* make it into one of those shiny data centers.

 Let's depict this by putting some more barbed wire, on the output side: